xxxFRIARxxx/SaltyBot/README.md

 ## How are rankings assigned, and how do I get the probability of a winner?

 Using the Xbox Live Matchmaking system (MS TrueSkill), ratings are assigned to each new player the database hasn't found.
 If they've been found, it uses their latest record/ratings, and "updates" them based off of the result of the current match.
+(Yet, still records it as a new match).

 Since TrueSkill uses the Bayesian inference algorithm, I use the cumulative distribution function of this normalized distribution to give me a probability of player 1 winning the current match.